kellygyu/LoL-league-winrate-analysis/README.md

 | ESPORTSTMNT01_2690210 | LCKC     |   2022 | False    | bot        | Samira     |       2 |        4 |         2 | False  | 1       |
 | ESPORTSTMNT01_2690210 | LCKC     |   2022 | False    | sup        | Leona      |       1 |        5 |         6 | False  | 1.4     |

+### Univariate Analysis

+With our cleaned data, we can finally take a look at some overall distributions within our dataset.
+To begin, we can look at the distribution of kills and KD/A scores per player.

+*Distribution of Kills*

+Kills make up a important part of our kda metric, hence we will visualize how many kills players often get per game of League of Legends.

 <iframe src="charts/kills_dist.html" width=800 height=600 frameBorder=0></iframe>

+As expected, the kills distribution is right skewed.
+This is likely due to the fact that in professional tournaments, all players are in the top 0.01% of players in the world.
+All players have a full understanding of how League of Legends is meant to be played, meaning any small mistake, such as a death, could win or break a game.
+Therefore, because all players play extremely careful, there will be few instances of players getting large amounts of kills within a game, hence the explaination for right skewness we see in the distribution.

+*KDA Distribution*

+As kills only make up one part of our performance metric, let us take a look at the overall performance of a player per game.

+<iframe src="charts/kda_dist.html" width=800 height=600 frameBorder=0></iframe>

+Similarly, we see the same right skew that was present in the kills distribution.
+By similar logic as kills, it will be hard to find players that do extremely well in games, hence the right skewness we see in the distribution.
+Interestingly enough, is that because we now account for assists in addition to kills, we see that kda has a larger spread compared to just kills by themselves.
+One more point to note is that because kda is a caluclated metric based off of integer values, we see a lot of 0 heigh bars within our graph as some values cannot appear from interger division.
+Taking a look at the values itself, we can generally say that most players have a kda around 1-5, which indicates good performance within a game.

+*Further Filtering*

+After observing these distributions, to keep our data consistent, we will drop data where kda is higher than 20.
+This is because it is extremely hard to not die or only die once in a professional match.
+If such instances happen, we see extremely high kdas within our dataset, which we do in the distribution.
+Hence, we will remove these potential outlier instances.
+This leaves us with 12101 games we can observe for our dataset.
+You can see the head of the dataframe in the **Data Cleaning** section above.

+### Bivariate Analysis